mmannings/coy-ontology/ontology/indicators/README.md

  3. Importers,
  4. Final consumers.

 Each of these views can be represented using tables [1].
-To express TiVA 2021 indicators as an ontology, we modeled each view as a tree structure.
+To express TiVA 2021 indicators as an ontology, we modeled each view as a tree structure desing pattern.

  # Publication